 • Many standard Universal Analytics reports aren’t available in GA4, causing users to spend time developing their own.

-• Website owners concerned with the General Data Protection Regulation (GDPR) or California Consumer Privacy Act (CCPA) may run into privacy issues when using GA4.
+• Privacy concerns persist, particularly for businesses subject to the General Data Protection Regulation (GDPR) or California Consumer Privacy Act (CCPA).

 When to consider an alternative to GA4